 The landscaped gardens are to the front and both sides of the property and is full of mature, well established shrubs, trees and bushes with flower borders and lawns.
 There are a number of lovely seating areas taking full advantage of the stunning views.
-A greenhouse, stone and timber steps, concrete and slab paths throughout with access to the pedestrian gate and parking.
+A greenhouse, stone and timber steps, concrete and slab paths throughout with access to the pedestrian gate.
 A variety of fruit trees and fruit bushes and a lovely decked area looking out over the stunning views.
-There is parking for two cars and useful outbuildings to include a utility room and 15′ workshop.
+There are useful outbuildings to include a utility room and 15′ workshop.

 Stroud town centre, which can be found just over one mile away, offers a wide range of shops and amenities.
 These include supermarkets, local speciality store, a hospital and state and private schools.
 There is also a main line railway station, with Intercity services connecting with London (Paddington).
 Gloucester (9 miles), Cheltenham and Bristol are all within 30 miles proximity.
 Junction 13 M5 motorway is also within easy driving distance.